rickrollrumble/bash-scripts/README.md

 ## container-backups.sh

+Before setting up cronjobs, open container-backups.sh and set the username variable.
+The script will use it to create backup directories to store tar images.

 gets a list of all running containers, commits those containers in the current state, and backs them up as tar files in a created folder called container-backups.

 images are automatically tagged, and tags are generated in the format `month_date_year`.